DAIvdetango/Power-BI-project/README.md

 ## Project Overview

-This project focuses on analyzing sales and logistics data to provide actionable insights for business decision-making.
+This project focuses on analyzing sales and logistics data.
 The dashboard, created in Power BI, showcases key metrics related to sales performance, logistics efficiency, payments, and customer feedback.
 The goal is to deliver a user-friendly and visually appealing interface that enables stakeholders to explore data and make informed decisions.

 ### Project Link
 You can access the Power BI dashboard here: